-- All facilities to be used for training should be identified, inspected and a system for routine maintenance be established with normal cleaning practices observed before, during and after training sessions and competitions. - o A hand sanitation station should be available for use before students engage in activities. - Schools should inform parents of the return to play and encourage them with the necessary details as it relates to having their child/children ready for engagement in sports on the school compound and eventually at the regional level. - Students should have up to date medical records at the school to inform their involvement and possible limitations or considerations for participation in physical activities. - Adopt measures to prevent crowding at potential choke points such at entrances, toilets, concessionaires' booths, water fountains, etc.
+- All facilities to be used for training should be identified, inspected and a system for routine maintenance be established with normal cleaning practices observed before, during and after training sessions and competitions. - A hand sanitisation station should be available for use before students engage in activities. - Schools should inform parents of the return to play and encourage them with the necessary details as it relates to having their child/children ready for engagement in sports on the school compound. - Schools should have up-to-date medical records for all students to inform their involvement and possible limitations or considerations for participation in physical activities. - Adopt measures to prevent crowding at potential choke points such at entrances, toilets, concessionaires' booths, water fountains, etc.

-Access to Programmes:
+\ Access to Programmes:

-- All students who are bona fide members of the student population should be eligible to participate in physical activities as well as Physical Education and sport programmes. - Students deemed medically unfit by a registered physician or medical authority must be exempted from the physical activity programmes at the school and should be allowed to return only if medical clearance is forwarded in writing. - Efforts should be made to include students with Special Education Needs (SEN) in the sporting programmes/activities provided that appropriate specialist medical and technical advice approves of their participation. - Parental consent should be obtained with respect to student participation in the school's intra-mural, interschool, and afterschool/collaborative programmes. - O Students may be debarred from access to the programmes by legitimate measures/processes at the school, for e.g. suspension, expulsion, etcetera.
+- All students who are bonafide members of the student population should be eligible to participate in physical activities as well as Physical Education and sport programmes. - Students deemed medically unfit by a registered physician or medical authority must be exempted from the physical activity programmes and should be allowed to return only if medical clearance is forwarded in writing. - Efforts should be made to include students with Special Education Needs (SEN) in the sporting programmes/activities provided that appropriate specialist, medical and technical advice approves of their participation. - Parental consent should be obtained with respect to student participation in the school's intra-mural, interschool, and afterschool/collaborative programmes.

+• Students may be debarred from access to the programmes by legitimate measures/processes at the school, for e.g. suspension, expulsion, etcetera.

-Administration of Programmes
+\ Administration of Programmes

-The school administration is responsible for overseeing and monitoring of the implementation of the Physical Education curricula as well as the promotion and development of sporting activities in schools.
+• The school administration is responsible for overseeing and monitoring of the implementation of the Physical Education curricula as well as the promotion and development of sporting activities in schools.